 Diastasis recti, or a separation between the abdominal muscles is a common condition that is often overlooked.
 It requires a medical diagnosis, and can be significantly improved through a combination of exercise and physical therapy.
+As it turns out, diastasis recti and physical therapy are a great pair!

 What is diastasis recti, and why does it happen?